Najmul190/Jade-Bot-Status/README.md

 ## FAQ:

+Why does this program require Administrative Privilege?

+- Due to Windows not allowing you to hide the console to the system tray and having no access to write to your startup folder.
+Gaining this privilege allows the program to run on startup, and for it to also hide to system tray so it doesn't clutter up your taskbar.

 How do I get my referral link?

 -   You can get your referral link by heading over to your subscription of Jadebot at [Whop](https://whop.com/orders/products/), clicking the 3 dots on the right and clicking `Refer friends`.